Miki Jinbo

 Miki Jinbo (神保 美喜, Jinbo Miki) is a Japanese actress and singer represented by Staff-up.

 Biography

-Jinbo entered Horikoshi High School and in March 1983 she graduated from Aoyama Gakuin University Faculty of Letters, Second Section of English and American Literature.
+Jinbo entered Horikoshi High School, and in March 1983, she graduated from Aoyama Gakuin University Faculty of Letters, Second Section of English and American Literature.

 While in third-year junior high school, she won the 15th Battle Tournament in Nippon TV's Star Tanjō!.

-In March 1976, Jinbo signed with Philips Records (now Universal Music Japan) and debuted as singer with the single "Hajimete no Waltz".
+In March 1976, Jinbo signed with Philips Records (now Universal Music Japan) and debuted as a singer with the single "Hajimete no Waltz".

 She performs as an actress and a singer.
 Jinbo is also a presenter in music series.

 Notable performances are in Yōba (1976) and the horror-comedy film House (1977).

 She appeared in an advertisement for DHC.
 Jinbo later commented in her blog that she loved DHC.